tildearrow/furnace/README.md

 if 1, you may run `git submodule update --init --recursive`. this will initialize submodules.

 if 2, clone this repo.

+#### NMake Makefiles

+if CMake says something about NMake, then it means it couldn't find Visual Studio, or it didn't feel like finding Visual Studio.

+try running CMake again but tell it to use the Visual Studio generator (`-G "Visual Studio 17 2022"`). type `cmake --help` for a list of generators.

+#### CMake was unable to find a build program

+don't run CMake standalone unless you have Visual Studio or a compiler installed.

+if you are in the MSYS2 MINGW64 environment, make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so.

+#### Does not match the generator used previously

+yeah I know you probably hit this error right now. delete the build directory (or just CMakeCache.txt and CMakeFiles) and try again.

+#### The C compiler is not able to compile a simple test program

+something is really wrong, or you are trying to use a compiler outside of an environment. launch the appropriate environment and try again.

+if you are using MSYS2, make sure you have launched the MINGW64 environment. do **not** install `gcc`! instead, install `mingw-w64-x86_64-gcc`.

+#### ALSA API requested but no ALSA dev libraries found

+install the ALSA development libraries (libasound-dev or something like that).

+also make sure you've installed the rest of dependencies so you don't hit one of the errors below...

+#### Compatibility with CMake < 3.5 has been removed from CMake

+CMake 4.0 has removed support for cmake\_minimum\_required earlier than 3.5.
+Furnace 0.6.8 has been updated for this, but if you are building an older version, pass `-DCMAKE_POLICY_VERSION_MINIMUM=3.5` to CMake so you can force it to succeed.

+### Furnace errors

+#### The code execution cannot proceed because libintl-8.dll was not found

+this is because sadly libintl (what we use for language support) only exists as a dynamic library (a .dll) on Windows. run CMake again with `-DUSE_MOMO=ON` and then build to fix it.

+#### x11 not available/SDL not configured with OpenGL/GLX support

+make sure you have installed the Mesa and X11 development libraries. use your package manager to do so. re-build Furnace afterwards.

 ## console usage